Redtech0inc/MCNet/Documentation.md

 # Client functions

-these functions come preinstalled on the client as part of it's code and is accessible for any website.
+these functions come preinstalled on the client as part of it's code and is accessible for any web script.

 ## Consoles